The children's books I write are all based on memories of my mom and me cooking in the kitchen, and I include a recipe

 Simply put, the secret to chicken marsala is the sauce.
-Marsala sauce is comprised of Marsala wine, beef broth, onions, mushrooms and seasoning.
-The chicken in chicken marsala can be prepared and cooked several ways, including coating or not coating the chicken in eggs and flour, pounding the chicken to the desired thickness (thinner is better), and then complimenting the chicken and marsala sauce with either pasta or potatoes.
+Marsala sauce is comprised of Marsala wine, beef broth, onions, mushrooms, and seasoning.
+The chicken can be prepared and cooked several ways, including coating it in eggs and flour and pounding it to the desired thickness (thinner is better).
+The chicken and sauce is complimented by either pasta or potatoes.
 Overall, this is one dish that is tasty and easy to prepare.

 - 2 pounds chicken breasts, thinly cut

-- 3-4 tablespoons olive oil, Recommended: Filippo Berio Extra Light Tasting Olive Oil
+- 3-4 tablespoons olive oil, (I recommend Filippo Berio Extra Light Tasting Olive Oil)

 - 1/2 cup flour, (healthy option: Bob’s Red Mill Organic High Fiber Coconut Flour)